 You can specialize in researching a specific niche or hire yourself out as a general researcher.
 It’s possible to create a client base as a freelance researcher.

-Whew, that is a long list mama!
-I hope you made it all the way to the end and that these suggestions have got your wheels turning on even more online business ideas.
+That is a long list and I hope you made it all the way to the end.

 Now it’s your turn — do you have any online business ideas for beginners that I haven’t thought of?

 If so, head to the comments and tell me all about it!
 And please pin and share this post if you found it useful!